Red Rising: Sons of Ares

-Red Rising: Sons of Ares is a six-issue comic book series published by Dynamite Entertainment in 2017.
+Red Rising: Sons of Ares is a short comic book series published by Dynamite Entertainment in 2017.
 A prequel to the Red Rising science fiction series by Pierce Brown, it was written by Brown and Rik Hoskin, with art by Eli Powell.
 The series explores the origins of the rebel group "Sons of Ares" from Brown's Red Rising novels.
+The original issues were released through May 10 to October 25 2017 with 6 issues published.

 Plot

 In a future where the all-powerful Golds rule the universe at the expense of the lower castes, the course of history is changed when one of their number falls in love with a baseborn Red.

 Background

 Sons of Ares takes place before the events of Brown's Red Rising novels.
 Hoskin said of the series:

 I've worked closely with Pierce to create something that's true to those books, but also feels unique and new.
 Like the books, ours is a fast-moving story set right across the vast canvas of the freshly-colonized solar system.
 We're exploring the effects that the inflexible regime has on an individual who's a key figure from the books, looking at the limits of humanity in a dehumanizing system.
 For me, that's the key to the books—the very human characters striving against a system geared to beating them down.
 It's harsh, cruel, unfair and—occasionally—uplifting.

 Brown said, "It's a dream come true to bring the world of Red Rising to comic books, and a real pleasure Jedi-mind melding with Rik in the writing process.
 Sons of Ares is a story made for new and veteran readers alike."